harrietrs/rap-community-of-practice/docs/training_resources/R/git_with_RStudio.md

 #### Checks

-**Checks** is part of the GitHub Actions functionality, which enchances your code review processes with apps and automated reviewing checks.
+**Checks** is part of the GitHub Actions functionality, which enhances your code review processes with apps and automated reviewing checks.
 This is inactive on default.

 If you are happy to merge the two branches, then select the type of Pull Request you wish to apply and the pull request should be completed in a few seconds.